wyleyr/hankel1867tr/README.md

 ### Translation

-Corresponding paragaphs and other block-level elements are marked up by placing both in a `<div>` with class `parallel` and adding a language attribute to the respective blocks.
+A paragraph or other block-level element and its corresponding translation are marked up by placing both in a `<div>` with class `parallel` and adding a language attribute to each block element.
 The German block element appears before the English translation.
 For example,
 ```
 <div class="parallel">